hgkamath/puppet-owncloud/README.md

 class { 'owncloud::server':
   mysql_password => 'changeme',
+  # $path => '/usr/share/owncloud',
+  # $data_dir => '/var/lib/owncloud',
+  # $user           => 'owncloud',
+  # $passwordsalt   => undef,
+  # $mysql_database => 'owncloud',
+  # $mysql_user     => 'owncloud',
+  # $mysql_host     => 'localhost',
+  # $apache_vhost   => false,
 }
-# owncloud puppet module will make its own apache vhost
+# owncloud puppet module can make its own apache vhost if apache_vhost is set to true
 # owncloud puppet module will make its own mysql database
+### explanation of options
+# path: root directory containing owncloud php files
+# data_dir : root directory containing the data files that owncloud manages
+# user : username of the php-fpm process running owncloud
+# mysql_password : is the password owncloud server uses to access mysql database
+# mysql_user : username of owncloud user account inside the mysql database
+# mysql_host : is the hostname of the server hosting the mysql server
+# apache_vhost : is a boolean, if false it means you want to configure your own vhost, else if true means you want to the module to generate a vhost

 ```

-Other customization or param modification can be made in
+Other customization or param modification can be made directly to
 ```
 manifest/server/params.pp
 manifest/server/config.pp